 SECTION 20.03.
 PENALTIES.
-Any building or structure which is erected, moved, placed, reconstructed, razed, extended, enlarged, altered, maintained or used, or any use of a lot or land which is begun, maintained or changed, in violation of any term of provision of this Ordinance is a nuisance per se.
-Any person who violates, disobeys, omits, neglects or refuses to comply with, or resists the enforcement or any term or provision of this Ordinance or any amendment to it shall be guilty of a misdemeanor and upon conviction shall be fined not more than five hundred dollars (\$500.00) or shall be imprisoned in the Ottawa County Jail for not more than ninety-three (93) days or both such fine and imprisonment in the discretion of the Court.
-Each day during which any violation continues shall be deemed a separate offense.
-The attorney for the Township is empowered to prosecute such violations.
+Any building or structure which is erected, moved, placed, reconstructed, razed, extended, enlarged, altered, maintained, or used, or any use of a lot or land which is begun, maintained, or changed, in violation of any term or provision of this Ordinance is a nuisance per se.
+Any person who violates, disobeys, omits, neglects, refuses to comply with, or resists the enforcement or any term or provision of this Ordinance or any amendment to it shall be responsible for a municipal civil infraction.
+The sanctions for a violation of this Ordinance shall be a civil fine of not less than two hundred fifty dollars (\$250.00), plus costs and other sanctions.
+Increased civil fines may be imposed for repeated violations of this Ordinance by a person.
+A "repeat violation" of this Ordinance is a second or subsequent violation of this Ordinance committed by a person within six (6) months of a prior violation of this Ordinance, and for which the person admits responsibility or is determined to be responsible.
+The sanction for a violation of this Ordinance which is a first repeat violation shall be a civil fine of not less than five hundred dollars (\$500.00), plus costs and other sanctions.
+The sanction for a violation of this Ordinance which is a second or subsequent repeat violation shall be a civil fine of not less than one thousand dollars (\$1,000.00), plus costs and other sanctions.
+A person who violates a term or provision of this Ordinance shall also be responsible to reimburse the Township for its legal fees incurred in the enforcement of this Ordinance.